 Telling my story is one of the hardest things I have ever done: it has also been rewarding and even necessary for my mental health and well-being.
-The little girl that I locked away so many years ago, along with all the pain and fear that she lived with, has started screaming loudly in my head.
+The little girl that I locked away so many years ago, along with all the pain and fear that she lived with, has gotten loud.
 She is demanding my attention, begging for my comfort, compassion, and understanding.
 She will not be ignored any longer.

 Here is why I have decided to share: